City of Houston Strategic Procurement Division

 About your web account with the City of Houston:

-You will use this web account to access all bid materials, submit bids, check the status of your bid proposals and to maintain your business and contact information.
+You will use this web account to access all bid materials, submit bids, check the status of your bids or proposals and to maintain your business and contact information.

 When filling out your Vendor Registration form you see an area that asks for NIGP Commodity Codes.

 Commodity Codes were developed by the National Institute of Governmental Purchasing (NIGP) to bring efficiency to automated purchasing.
 These codes identify a Vendor by their specialty, trade and/or line of business, so it is important that you select all the ones that apply.

 For more about NIGP Commodity Codes click here to login to the NIGP Living Code website.
 (Requires a unique Username and Password), or search the City's Vendor/NIGP database.
 For additional questions or support, contact the Strategic Procurement Division Vendor Registration Office at 832.393.8800.

 - Provide a single and accurate source of material master record and vendor master record for all City of Houston departments to access and use, reducing duplications and increase uniformity across the City.

 Provide users with tools to make informed decisions when processing purchases for the City.

 - City of Houston benefits by having a nationally accepted and standardized commodity coding system (NIGP) associated with their materials and Vendors.

 - Improve vendor management and reporting capabilities.